li4520/GPX-Heatmap/README.md

 # GPX to Heatmap Overview

+I needed a way to generate heatmap for all my rides
-This is a fork of https://github.com/TomCasavant/GPXtoHeatmap
+* This is a fork of https://github.com/TomCasavant/GPXtoHeatmap

-I modified the code to include the ability to filter GPX files by year(s).
+* I modified the code to include the abiity to filter GPX files by year(s)
 * Added Click command option for --year.
-Please see examples below.
+Please see examples below on